 - systems integration

-Overall, the primary purpose of this stage is to be sure that the code is clean and that the end product meets business goals, only then can we move to the implementation and launch phase.
+Overall, this stage’s primary purpose is to be sure that the code is clean and that the end product meets business goals.
+Only then can we move to the implementation and launch phase.

 6. Implementation and Launch